FlavorlessQuark/old_SDL_Tools/README.md

 - Maybe remove aniations from animator (would require animation ID)

 - Add a render queue parameter to sprte and render accoringly

+- Override options for render Q / animatiors and init functions (user might want to not use them at all or use their own rendering functions)

+- UI things ~~ Interaction layers maybe

+- Interaction layers? i.e : Something that goes through wall would check for collisions on every layer but the "walls" layer.